Skip to main content

 Granular restore

-Added in 22.12.5.
 This allows a user to browse the filesystem in a VMDK disk image and restore the single files and/or folders without downloading the whole VMDK disk image in advance.
-Currently it only supports the NTFS filesystem.
+For more details, see the appendix.

 Create USB Recovery Media